How to Buy a Bassinet

-A bassinet is also nice because it can be transported from room to room, so you can keep baby with you wherever you are.
+A bassinet can be transported from room to room so you can keep baby with you wherever you are.
+Consider a model with wheels so you can move it as baby sleeps.
 It’s generally usable for the first four or five months, or until baby outgrows it.

 Just like with your crib, make sure the bassinet is well put together with a wide and supportive base.
 If yours has foldable legs and/or wheels, make sure both lock securely.

 As with a crib, if you can fit two fingers between the mattress and the sides of the bassinet, the mattress is too small.